-To qualify as an FHL, a property must be situated in the UK or the European Economic Area (EEA), it must be furnished and let on a commercial basis and the following conditions need to be satisfied:
+To qualify as a FHL, a property must be based in the UK or the European Economic Area (EEA), furnished and let on a commercial basis, and the following conditions need to be met:

-- The property must be available for letting for 210 days a year; and
+1. The property must be available for letting for 210 days a year.

-- It must actually be let for 105 days a year (the let days test); and
+2. It must actually be let for 105 days a year (the let days test).

-- The property must not normally be let for periods of more than 31 consecutive days to the same person, but if it is so let, those let days do not count towards the number of let days in point 2 above.
+3. The property must not normally be let for periods of more than 31 consecutive days to the same person, but if it is, those let days don’t count towards the number of let days in point two above.

 Averaging election

-In looking at whether the let days test is satisfied, the letting of all accommodation by the same individual can be averaged by submitting an election to HM Revenue & Customs (HMRC) by the first anniversary of 31 January following the tax year to which it is to apply.
+To see if the let days test is satisfied, the letting of all accommodation by the same individual can be averaged by submitting an election to HM Revenue & Customs (HMRC) by the first anniversary of 31 January following the applicable tax year.

-For example, if two holiday cottages are owned and both are available for letting for 210 days in a tax year and one is let for 120 days but the other is only let for 90 days, they will both qualify as FHLs if an averaging election is made.
+For example, if two holiday cottages are owned and both are available for letting for 210 days in a tax year, and one is let for 120 days but the other is only let for 90 days, they’ll both qualify as FHLs if an averaging election is made.

 Period of grace election

-If a property does not meet the let days test , an election can be made where a FHL property is let in one year and meets the qualifying conditions, either on its own or as a result of an averaging election for that year, but does not meet the qualifying conditions in the next, or subsequent year.
-It is important that the FHL is available for commercial letting, but circumstances are such that the FHL does not meet the let days test.
+This election can be made where a FHL property is let in one year and meets all the qualifying conditions, either on its own or as a result of an averaging election for that year, but doesn’t meet the letting condition in the next or subsequent year.
+It’s important that the FHL is available for commercial letting, but circumstances mean that the FHL doesn’t meet the let days test.

-The period of grace election must be submitted to HMRC by the first anniversary of 31 January following the end of the tax year to which is it to apply.
+Like the averaging election, the period of grace election must be submitted to HMRC by the first anniversary of 31 January following the applicable tax year.

 Advantages of qualifying as a FHL

-If a property qualifies as a FHL there are a number of tax reliefs available in relation to the property.
+If a property qualifies as a FHL, there are a number of tax reliefs available for the property.

 Income tax

-Profits from an FHL are treated as earned income for the purposes of pension contributions, which is particularly useful for an individual with limited earnings.
+Profits from a FHL are treated as earned income for the purposes of pension contributions, which is particularly useful for an individual with limited other earnings.

 Capital gains tax

-For capital gains tax purposes, the following reliefs are available in relation to FHLs:
+For capital gains tax (CGT) purposes, the following reliefs are available in relation to FHLs:

-- Business Asset Disposal Relief (previously known as Entrepreneurs’ relief) – the gain on a disposal of an FHL may be charged to capital gains tax at 10%.
+• Business Asset Disposal Relief (previously known as Entrepreneurs’ relief) – the gain on a disposal of a furnished holiday letting may be charged to capital gains tax at 10%,

-- Rollover relief – the gain on another qualifying asset may be rolled into the purchase of an FHL or the gain on the disposal of an FHL may be rolled into the purchase of another qualifying asset.
+• Rollover relief – the gain on another qualifying asset may be rolled into the purchase of a FHL, or the gain on the disposal of a FHL may be rolled into the purchase of another qualifying asset, and

-- Business asset gift relief – the gain on the gift of an FHL can be held over for CGT purposes.
+• Business asset gift relief – the gain on the gift of a FHL can be held over for CGT purposes.

-The rules regarding the availability of each of these reliefs are complex and the reliefs may be restricted if the conditions applying to each of them are not satisfied.
-Further advice should be sought prior to the disposal or acquisition of a property to maximise the reliefs available.
+The rules regarding the availability of each of these reliefs are complex and they may be restricted if the conditions for each aren’t satisfied.
+You should get professional advice before the disposal or acquisition of a property to maximise the reliefs available.

 Inheritance tax